Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-amazon-fargate-awscli.md

 * [Jobs](/platform/workflow/job/overview/)
     * [runSh](/platform/workflow/job/runsh)

-This example extends the work done in our tutorial to [Provisioning an AWS VPC using Ansible](/provision/tutorial/provision-aws-vpc-ansible) by adding an Assembly Line that provisions an AWS Virtual Private Cloud(VPC) using Ansible.
-However, you can also use it as a standalone tutorial by hardcoding values for subnet and security group IDs.

 ### Step by Step Instructions

 The following sections explain the process of automating a workflow to continuously deploy a Docker container to AWS Fargate using native `AWS CLI` commands.
 We will demonstrate this with our sample application.